agrawalchaitany/firebird_V/firebird_v/readMe .txt

 """
 7)This means your code is succesfully build
-8)Right click on file name above your code and click open contengency folder 9)Open debug folder and their you will find ".hex" file 10)open "AVRDUDE_ATMEGA2560" folder that we provided and you will find "sktrun.bat" file there 11)open cmd in this directory and type "stkrun" and enter ".hex" file location 12)attach firebird v with laptop through stk calble 13)On the firebird v robot and press enter in cmd
+8)Right click on file name above your code and click open contengency folder 9)Open debug folder and their you will find your ".hex" file 10)open "AVRDUDE_ATMEGA2560" folder after folder is extracted and you will find "sktrun.bat" file there 11)open cmd in this directory and type "stkrun" and enter ".hex" file location 12)attach firebird v with laptop through stk calble 13)On the firebird v robot and press enter in cmd